EFT meets CFT: Multiloop renormalization of higher-dimensional operators in general $\phi^4$ theories: Applications to CFT: Tensor structures

 Upon additionally replacing $\lambda_{abcd}$ with tensor structures, this expression does not have any indices at all.
 In the previous example with the $\phi^6$ operator in the $T_6$ representation of $O(n)$, with coupling $D_{abcdef}^{(6,6)} = C_1\,t_a t_b t_c t_d t_e t_f$, the beta function similarly becomes

 where $T_6 \equiv (A_a t_a)^6$ and $\beta_{C_1} = dC_1/d\log\mu$, now an index-free expression (a power series in the critical coupling) from which we can easily read off the anomalous dimension.

-It should be noted that as the number of indices considered increases, for example by considering heavier composite operators, multiplying by the $A$ vectors provides a significant speed up, without affecting the generality of the computation.
+As the number of indices considered increases, for example by considering heavier composite operators, multiplying by the $A$ vectors provides a significant speed up, without affecting the generality of the computation.
 For example, in the case of $\phi^6$ operators it equates up to $6!=720$ terms.

 If we had a coupling that was not totally symmetric in all its indices, the above procedure should be modified by multiplying by some auxiliary tensor with the same symmetry properties as the coupling.
 For example, if the coupling was totally antisymmetric, we would then multiply by a totally antisymmetric auxiliary tensor $A_{ijk...}$.